Targeted Charging Review (TCR) – Everything you need to know

 Energy Suppliers presenting TCR costs

 There is a vast array of prices from suppliers, and you want to ensure transparency and see TCR costs clearly in energy quotes.
 This most likely will be standing charges rising and you will hopefully understand it because they are referencing TCR as the reason why.
 However, be careful of suppliers that have not increased the standing charges but instead have built TCR into the unit rate.
 This is not an incorrect method of adding in the TCR costs, but it makes it harder to reconciliate.
 If calculating TCR is volume weighted and is built into the unit rate, if consumption is lower than expected, then the cost of TCR may not be covered.
 This is why suppliers are most likely to place it into a standing charge.

 When deciding on what energy contract is best for your business, you are choosing what element of risk you are happy with.
 There will be cheaper looking options where you take a reconciliation, or it could be imperative that you understand the exact cost of the quote and it is completely fixed as that’s how you run your business.
 TCR costs being displayed in the contract cost can fall in either of these options.

 Is TCR one more reason to use an energy broker?

 There are more and more legislative charges that do get imposed on electricity.
 Especially with TCR and the way that it’s being priced.
 The TCR legislation is going from time banded to capacity banded.
 It should be taken into account when you are reviewing your cost because there are some examples where the difference is significant.
 It can be difficult to accept that you will have to pay more due to a legislation change, but the information needs to be as clear as possible so you can manage your costs as effectively as possible.
-A business energy consultant can help you understand these costs and policy changes and advise you on what is best for your business.
+A business energy broker can help you understand these costs and policy changes and advise you on what is best for your business.

 Keeping up to date on energy legislation